MuddsiSyed/MuddsiSyed/README.md

 </div>

 ## Projects
-- Splunk Clustered Architecture for Threat Detection and Response
+- <a href="https://github.com/MuddsiSyed/Splunk-Clustered-Architecture-for-Threat-Detection-and-Response/tree/main">Splunk Clustered Architecture for Threat Detection and Response</a>
 - SOC Automation Project

 Thank you for visiting my GitHub repository!
 Explore my projects, and let’s work together to strengthen our digital world!